 - The income of each parent

 Generally speaking, temporary child support payments will be lower than the final support payment, because they are only designed to cover the immediate needs of the child.
 When the final child support order is made, it may factor in other expenses such as entertainment and extracurricular activities.

 Although temporary child support orders are quite common, they are not issued in every case.
 If the parents already have an existing support agreement from a legal separation, it is unlikely that the court will issue a new temporary order, unless something has drastically changed.
 Also, parents who can agree on child support details early in the process can generally avoid these orders.

-Divorce is a highly complex process, and it’s important to have quality representation to make sure your rights are protected.
-At The Law Offices of O’Toole & Gunteski, LLC, our skilled Monmouth County divorce attorneys have received numerous awards and accolades for our work in the field of family law.
-When you retain our firm, our attorneys will guide you through every step of the divorce process, and will work tirelessly to ensure that your goals are met.
+Divorce is a highly complex process and it’s important to have quality representation to make sure your rights are protected.
+At The Law Office of Darren C. O'Toole, LLC , we believe in advocating fairly for the rights of mothers and fathers.
+Our skilled Monmouth County divorce attorneys have more than 100 years of combined experience and have received numerous awards and accolades for our work in the field of family law.
+When you retain our firm, our attorneys will guide you through every step of the divorce process and will work tirelessly to ensure that your goals are met.

 A divorce is never easy, but we can help you through it.
-Call (732) 455-9000 today for a free consultation.
+Call (732) 455-9000 today for a free, private consultation.